 Harrison was the first to create ice via mechanical means, laying the foundation for the Australian HVAC&R industry and, by extension, AIRAH.

-A Scotsman by birth and printer by trade, James Harrison emigrated to Sydney aged 21 in 1837.
-Having completed his printing apprenticeship in London, Harrison had responded to an advertisement by London-based company Tegg & Co for a compositor to be based in its Sydney office.
+A printer by trade, Harrison emigrated to Australia at the age of 21.
+After completing his printing apprenticeship in London, he responded to an advertisement by London-based company Tegg & Co, seeking a compositor for its Sydney office.

 Following contributions to the first edition of Tegg’s short-lived Literary News, and a stint with the Sydney Herald, Harrison set out for the settlement of the newly named Melbourne.
-From there he eventually moved to seaside Geelong.
+From there, he would move to seaside Geelong.